Cadillac de Ville series: Third generation (1965–1970)

 As it had been since De Ville became a separate series, De Ville denoted Cadillac's mainstream model, falling between the Calais (which had replaced the Series 62) and the Sixty Special and Eldorado.
 The De Ville was redesigned for 1965 but rode on the same 129.5 in wheelbase.
 Tailfins were canted slightly downward, and sharp, distinct body lines replaced the rounded look.
 Also new were a straight rear bumper and vertical lamp clusters.
 The headlight pairs switched from horizontal to vertical, thus permitting a wider grille.
-Curved frameless side windows appeared, and convertibles acquired tempered glass backlights.
-New standard features included lamps for luggage, glove and rear passenger compartments and front and rear safety belts.
+Curved, frameless side windows appeared, and convertibles acquired tempered-glass backlights.
+New standard features included lamps for luggage, glove, and rear passenger compartments, as well as front and rear safety belts.
 Power was still supplied by the 340 horsepower 429 CID V8, which would be replaced by the 472 CID for 1968.
 Cadillac dropped the X-frame and used a new perimeter frame.
 Pillared sedans appeared on the De Ville series for the first time, while six-window hardtop sedans were dropped.
 A padded vinyl roof was a $121 extra-cost option on the hardtop model.
 All four DeVille models had small "Tiffany-like" script nameplates on the ends of their rear fenders just above the chrome side molding.

 In 1966, changes included a somewhat coarser mesh for the radiator grille insert, which was now divided by a thick, bright metal horizontal center bar housing rectangular parking lamps at the outer ends.
 Separate rectangular cornering lamps replaced the integral grille extension designs.
 There was generally less chrome on all Cadillac models this year.
 De Ville scripts were still above the rear tip of the horizontal body rub moldings.
-Cadillac crests and V-shaped moldings, front and rear, were identifiers.
-Cadillac "firsts" this season included variable ratio steering and optional front seats with carbon cloth heating pads built into the cushions and seatbacks.
+Cadillac crests and V-shaped moldings at the front and rear were identifiers.
+Cadillac "firsts" this season included variable-ratio steering and optional front seats with carbon-cloth heating pads built into the cushions and seatbacks.
 Comfort and convenience innovations were headrests, reclining seats and an AM/FM stereo system.
 Automatic level control was available.
 Engineering improvements made to the perimeter frame increased ride and handling ease.
 Newly designed piston and oil rings and a new engine mounting system and patented quiet exhaust were used.